 Education and Experience

-Graves is founder and president of PR Networks, Inc., a full-service public relations firm with more than 30 years’ experience.
-His business resume as a senior advisor has included several corporate clients, most notably Coca-Cola Company and Ilitch Holdings, (Detroit Tigers, Detroit Red Wings, Little Caesars, etc.) counseling both for more than 25 years.
+He is the founder, president and chief executive officer of PR Networks, Inc., a full-service public relations firm with more than 30 years’ experience.
+Graves’ business resume as a public relations consultant and senior advisor has included several corporate clients.

-His special event experience spans to Coca-Cola’s 100th Anniversary, Major League Baseball 2005 All-Star FanFest, Summer and Winter Olympic Torch Runs, and Sean “P Diddy” Combs Vote or Die Campaign at Wayne State University with Mary J. Blige and Leonardo DiCaprio, and numerous other events.
+His special event experience spans to Coca-Cola’s 100th Anniversary, Major League Baseball 2005 All-Star Fanfest, Summer and Winter Olympic Torch Runs and many others.
+He also co-managed the Sean “P Diddy” Combs Vote or Die Campaign at Wayne State University with Mary J. Blige and Leonardo DiCaprio before 6,000 students.

 As the chairman of Citizenship Education Fund, Graves convenes the Global Automotive Summit annually.
 The Rainbow PUSH Automotive Project, an initiative of Citizenship Education Fund (CEF), is an annual conference designed to address minority issues in the auto industry.
 The Rainbow PUSH Global Automotive Summit now in its 23rd year, has attracted numerous automotive captains who have conducted “fireside chats” with Rev. Jesse Jackson, founder and president, Rainbow PUSH Coalition.
 CEF hosts similar themed events in Atlanta, New York, Oakland, and Washington DC, which have been supported by several sponsors and corporate leaders.